FernandoBasso/devnotes/content/Math/Negative Sign.md

 If we evaluate $-1 \times x$, the result is $-x$.

+> [!TIP] Jedi Mind trick
-We can think of a mental shortcut for situations like this: when there is a negative sign in front of parenthesis, drop the negative sign _and_ the parenthesis and invert the sign of the value that was inside the parenthesis.
+> A mental shortcut for situations like this: when there is a negative sign in front of parenthesis, drop the negative sign _and_ the parenthesis, _then_ invert the sign of the value that was inside the parenthesis.

 So: